WheteThunger/CustomVendingSetup/README.md

 Dictionary<string, object> OnCustomVendingSetupDataProvider(NPCVendingMachine vendingMachine)
 ```

-- Called when this plugin wants to internally register a vending machine, before checking if it's at a monument
+- Called when this plugin wants to internally register a vending machine, before associating it with a built-in map or monument data provider
 - Returning a valid dictionary will override where the plugin retrieves/saves data
 - Returning `null` will result in the default behavior

 The dictionary should contain the following keys.
+- `"Plugin"` -- Your plugin.
+Providing this allows administrators to see that your plugin is a data provider for a given vending machine.
+  - Type: `Oxide.Core.Plugins.Plugin`
 - `"GetData"` -- A method that Custom Vending Setup will call to retrieve data for this vending machine.
   - Type: `System.Func<JObject>`
 - `"SaveData"` -- A method that Custom Vending Setup will call to save data after the vending machine offers have been edited or reset.